divine-ray/Servilia/Items/Artifacts/Voidtouched Boots.md

 #Item
 These Boots have been crafted by the [[Ancients]] in attempts to stride upon [[The Void]].
 They appear as shimmering black leather boots that has been charred and turned pitch black at some parts.
 The sole seems to be a unidentified durable rubber or similar flexible material.
-The cap of each boot is reinforced with a rounded metal cap, although it's not clear if this is steel or something else.
+The cap of each boot is reinforced with a rounded metal cap, although it's not clear if this is steel or [[Inanistathine|something else]].
+This metal seems to pounce at bright light, and intensify shadows.

 They seem very rugged yet durable.
 Although the wearer may die, the Void will always retch them out.

 Major property: **Shifting**